-All applicants must submit original documentation when applying for licensure.
+All applicants must submit must submit original Surety Bonds.

 Include the following documents with your application.